Towards an ontology of the transindividual

 FIRST: At the beginning was movement: anarchism does not mean absence of order, but rather searching for a social order without an orderer.
 The main orderer of our established ways of thinking about politics is the state.
 Because we are so accustomed to living in sovereign states, we for instance tend to perceive the migration of bodies across the globe as a problem.
 On the contrary, we should remember that, whereas sovereign states are a relatively recent historical phenomenon (for most of humanity, peoples have lived under other types of political formations), human beings have been migrating across Earth since the very appearance of so-called Homo sapiens.
 Homo sapiens is therefore also a Femina migrans, or perhaps even better, an Esse migrans.
 Hence, the need for an anarchafeminism beyond boundaries and beyond ethnocentrism.

 SECOND: Just do it : Do not aim to seize state power or wait for the state to give you power, just start exercising your own power right now.
 Aiming to seize state power, or asking for recognition from it, means reproducing that very same power structure that needs to be questioned in the first place.
 This means not only “think globally, and act locally.”
 It also means that freedom is within everybody’s reach and can be exercised in a number of ways that are not mutually exclusive: resist gender norms, play with them, refuse to comply, civilly disobey, boycott capitalism, and so on and so forth.
 These actions are not simply “lifestyle anarchism,” or “individualist strategies,” as some have labeled them.
-They are political acts per se, which can go hand in hand with larger projects, such as the increasing examples of communal living and queering the family that are proliferating around the globe.
+They are political acts per se, which can go hand in hand with larger projects, such as the increasing examples of mass mobilization, general strikes, communal living and queering the family that are proliferating around the globe.
 To think about bodies as transindividual processes also means that we should escape the false alternative between individual versus collective strategies, and work at all different levels.
 Global is the oppression, so global has to be the fight.

 THIRD: The end is the means, the means is the end : there cannot and there should not be any fully-fledged political program for an anarchafeminist manifesto.
 If freedom is the end, freedom must be the means to reach it.
 Anarchism is a method for thinking as well as for acting, because acting is thinking and thinking is acting.
 In the same way in which bodies are plural and plural is their oppression, plural must also be the strategy to fight such an oppression.
 As anarchists have been saying for a long time: “multiply your associations and be free.”
 In other words, search for freedom in all your social relations, not simply in electoral and institutional politics, although the latter can also be one of the levels to operate in.
 But if freedom is both the means and the end, then one could also envisage a world free from the very notion of gender as well as the oppressive structures that it generated.
 Because gendered bodies are still the worldwide objects of exploitation and domination, we need an anarchafeminist manifesto here and now.
 But the latter should be conceived as a ladder that we may well abandon once we have reached the top.
 Indeed, it is implicit, in the very process of embarking in such an anarchafeminist project, that we should strive toward a world beyond the division between men and women and thus also, in a way, beyond feminism itself.